hthreads/hthreads.github.io/classes/embedded-systems/labs/lab1/index.md

     4. Under "Vitis Components", select your application, then in the "Flow" panel, click "Build".
     5. Once the build is complete, click "Run" to program the FPGA and run your application.

+{: .note}
+> The COM port may vary, so ensure you select the correct one.
+The correct COM port should be listed with the text "(FTDI)" next to it.

 ## Submission

 {: .note-title}